|Severson Biology Home||Department of Biological Sciences|

 |Welcome to the Severson Lab!|

-We have or are conducting studies with the Asian Tiger mosquito Aedes albopictus, the West Nile virus vector Culex pipiens, and the LaCrosse virus vector Ochlerotatus triseriatus.
-Phenotypes we are interested in include vector competence, autogeny, diapause, meiotic drive and several life history traits.
+We have conducted additional studies with the Asian Tiger mosquito Aedes albopictus, the West Nile virus vector Culex pipiens, and the LaCrosse virus vector Ochlerotatus triseriatus.
+Phenotypes of interest have included vector competence, autogeny, diapause, meiotic drive and several life history traits.

 Our Laboratory in the Media:

 To contact us: my office phone (574-631-3826); my lab phone (574-631-4151); FAX (574-631-7413); Mail Address: 107C Galvin Life Sciences, University of Notre Dame, Notre Dame, IN 46556.